 Up close!

-For additional information about Taal Volcano: http://en.wikipilipinas.org/index.php?title=Taal_Volcano.
-And about TAGAYTAY CITY: http://www.tagaytay.com/.
+For additional information about Taal Volcano: https://en.wikipedia.org/wiki/Taal_Volcano.
 And oh, if ever you will visit Tagaytay, don’t forget to try all the delicious pastries, pies, cakes, and delicacies they offer!
-Have fun! 😉

 My beautiful sisters finding it hard to decide which pasalubong to buy :D